 East New York Vocational High School

-Opened on April 26, 1941 ENY Vocational was originally housed at 2416 Atlantic Avenue, which is probably considered outside of East New York today.
+Opened on April 26, 1941 ENY Vocational was originally housed at 2416 Atlantic Avenue, which is considered outside of East New York today.
 Built for $1,450,000, the opening was delayed several months as the school was competing with the war effort for shop supplies.
-The school sits on land used by the Brooklyn Water Works when they added additional pumping stations in the 1880s.
+The school sits on land formerly used by the Brooklyn Water Works when they added additional pumping stations in the 1880s.

 Now known as the East New York Transit Technology High School.